Kemarin ini sempat ngobrol2 sama om Polar dan om Is tentang

 will drop to US$7 million for the 69th aircraft.

-history[You must be registered and logged in to see this image.][You must be registered and logged in to see this image.]A Hercules deploying flares, sometimes referred to as
+history[You must be registered and logged in to see this link.]A Hercules deploying flares, sometimes referred to as

 Angel Flares due to the characteristic shape